projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/azu.md

 ##### kubeadm

 [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/) is a command line tool for bootstrapping a Kubernetes cluster on top of already-provisioned compute resources, like VMs in a cloud or bare metal hosts.
-Unlike aks-engine which handles provisioning cloud resources, installing Kubernetes, and installing Calico, kubeadm only handles the second step of installing Kubernetes.
-You should proceed to install Calico after completing kubeadm install.
+Unlike aks-engine which handles provisioning cloud resources, installing Kubernetes, and installing {{site.prodname}}, kubeadm only handles the second step of installing Kubernetes.
+You should proceed to install {{site.prodname}} after completing kubeadm install.

 ##### Kubespray

-Kubespray is a tool for provisioning and managing Kubernetes clusters with support for multiple clouds including Azure.
-Calico is the default networking provider, or you can set the `kube_network_plugin` variable to `calico`.
+Kubespray is a tool for provisioning and managing Kubernetes clusters with support for multiple clouds including Azure.  {{site.prodname}} is the default networking provider, or you can set the `kube_network_plugin` variable to `calico`.
 See the [Kubespray docs](https://kubespray.io/#/?id=network-plugins) for more details.

 ### Above and beyond